christianbitter/elisa/README.md

 # elisa
-A collection of Pygame - python game programming - tutorials, starting from a simple template and gradually moving up the ladder.
+A collection of Pygame - python game programming - tutorials focused on 2D games, starting from a simple template and gradually moving up the ladder.

 ## Introduction and Motivation

-Elisa is the set of examples and actual game code produced for the book "TODO:".
-The code is intended to guide you from being a beginner in game programming to an beginner with some finished simple game and a concrete idea for where to look further in order to advance your game development skills.
+Elisa is the set of examples and actual game code produced for personal education and my blog.
+The code is intended to guide you from being a beginner in 2D game programming using pygame to a beginner with some finished studies and game prototypes using pygame and a concrete idea for where to look further in order to advance your game development skills.

 There is a host of topics that is typically associated with programming a game.
+In order to avoid having to deal with too many things at once, we deliberately limit each example to a specific aspect, such as drawing a shape or a sprite, using keyboard input etc. Whenever, the concept is presented (this includes I am exploring it as well), it is presented in a visible form in the code.
+However, in later elisa samples, we may already build upon some discovered feature or functionality and use its absorbed form, i.e. from the elisa package.

-In order to avoid having to deal with too many things at once, we deliberately constrain the type of game we are going to produce to "TODO:".
-Consequently, you will (initially) not find elisa files for all aspects of a somewhat advanced game, but only some starter code that deals with standard (and simple but fun) issues you would encounter in a simple single player game.
+Note, as this is a living project you will (initially) not find elisa files for all aspects of a somewhat advanced game, but only some starter code that deals with standard (and simple but fun) issues you would encounter researching the topic yourself.
 You may realize that over time the code files change or certain topics are introduced "between" alrady existing topics - whenever I feel there should have been something explained differently, a bug needs fixing, etc. ... invariably this will happen.
+Furthermore, the code presented may not be the most advanced or best optimized piece of finished work, but it should get you and myself off the ground.

+Lastly, in certain cases you will see files with no actual content.
+In these cases the files act as a placeholder, for content I believe s relevant at that state but needs to be fleshed out.

+With that - Enjoy and Build!

 ## Mapping Intent to Source